jsunho/firewall-vlan-lab-opnsense/docs/07_results.md

     https://192.168.10.1

 Result:
-  The login page loaded successfully
+  The login page loaded successfully.

 This confirmes that the LAN network can reach OPNsense.